 - I pack a “toolkit”: a colouring book, coloured pencils, lavender oil, and really good book – I also try to stay in places that have bathtubs, it’s one of my fav ways to relax – and then last but what really comes first, my journal.
 I’ve kept one ever since I was eight years old, and there’s very little in the world that helps and comforts me more than being able to pour my thoughts and emotions out onto the page to keep for me when things become too heavy.

 - I always have these grand ideas of how I want to dress, but ultimately it’s impractical especially with anxiety.
 So instead of tight dresses and heals, I pack loose and/or stretchy clothing.
 When I’m having anxiety, tight clothes can enhance the feeling of not being able to breathe, which is pretty much the last thing I want when I’m having anxiety.

 - I always give myself an out.
 If I get too overwhelmed, or if I don’t feel like I can handle it, I always tell myself that I can leave and go home any time I want.
 I’ve yet to actually do it, but just knowing that I’m not stuck makes me feel better when I am having anxiety or a panic attack and want nothing more than to run away back home and hid under the covers.

 So there, you have it!
 That is how this Anxious Traveler wanders around the world with an anxiety and panic disorder!

 Oh, one last note!
-When I first started traveling, the details of it all made me SO anxious that it almost stopped me from traveling completely, so instead I used travel tours.
+When I first started travelling, the details of it all made me SO anxious that it almost stopped me from travelling completely, so instead, I used travel tours.
 This took so much off my plate and really helped to ease me in.
-Then, after I started becoming more comfortable traveling on my own and taking on those planning responsibilities for myself I started using Airbnb, it really helps to be able to come back to a home at the end of a long day of exploring.
+Then, after I started becoming more comfortable travelling on my own and taking on those planning responsibilities for myself I started using Airbnb, it really helps to be able to come back to a home at the end of a long day of exploring.